AB-BLAST 3.0 is a powerful

 “Karlin-Dembo-Altschul” statistics,

-due to the major contribution of
+due to a major contribution of

 Amir Dembo.